I am going to get some unwanted readers from Google via that title up there.

 We took a selfie!!

-We went on a cool food tour in the city.
+We went to a cool food tour in the city.

 Mad props to our now mutual friend, Shannon, for the idea!